NathanGRomano/socket-messages/README.md

 # WIP

 This library helps take events from client socket connections convert them into messages allows for them to be published to a message queue.
+It was built to work with socket.io but does not require it.

 # Installation and Environment Setup